rodinasophie/highload-arch/README.md

 1. Download the project with `git clone`
 2. `cd highload-arch/ && make docker-init`
+3. `make docker-run`
-3. Run the requests from Postman collection
+4. Run the requests from Postman collection

 ## Details
 1. Backend is listening on `localhost:8082`